Mlaiel/iacherie/templates/microservices/README.md

 ---

-*Built for the Ainflue Creator Economy Platform by Fahed Mlaiel* *Enterprise-grade microservices architecture for scale and reliability*
+*Built for the IA Chérie Creator Economy Platform by Fahed Mlaiel* *Enterprise-grade microservices architecture for scale and reliability*